$0 Illinois IEP Meeting Prep Checklist

 Who Attends and Who Decides

 The MDR is conducted by the IEP team plus relevant members — usually the same people who attend IEP meetings, including you as the parent.
-You are a full participant with full voting rights on the determination.
+You are a full participant in the review.

 The team reviews: